 Element C9 surrounds construction work and again, you’ll be glad to know that this also has changed little.
 It turns out that construction work does not generally contain any specific hazards that haven’t already been covered elsewhere.
 To some then, it may always seem an odd feature of qualifications like this that give it a special place in the syllabus.
 But, context is everything.
 The thing that makes construction sites so special is the constantly changing nature.
-A hole opens up in the ground where there wasn’t one yesterday (or at least not as deep).
+A hole opens up in the ground where there wasn’t one yesterday.
 The bricks you were laying at ground level last week are today being laid one storey up.
 And that’s not all, on a site of any size, you are likely to have many different jobs going on at any given time, all at different stages.

 This means that you have to keep adapting your risk control measures as the workplace changes.
 This is what makes it so different from a static workplace, where the risk control measures you put in place can expect to remain there unchanged for a reasonable period of time.
 Hence, the need for a good deal of planning and coordination.

 Because it is a one-size fits all set of requirements it is easy to imagine that the roles identified for a construction project must be done by separate people (client, designer, principal designer etc), rather than in fact what they are – roles.
 Multiple roles can be adopted by the same person.
-And indeed, in UK law at least, it does not even need to be a specific person – but a company as a whole taking on the role (or multiple roles).
+And indeed, in UK law at least, it does not even need to be a specific person.
+But a company as a whole taking on the role, or multiple roles.

-The international diploma is not concerned with the UK CDM regulations, but the concepts are transferrable.
+The international diploma is not concerned with the UK CDM regulations, but the concepts are transferable.
 Construction projects all over the world have to be coordinated otherwise they introduce both too many risks and too many inefficiencies (waste) into the system, so there’s no profit in it.